-- 107. According to the Guidelines, "monitoring can be undertaken by a variety of different bodies and may include an internal independent auditing of party accounts by certified experts or a single public supervision body with a clear mandate, appropriate authority and adequate resources."
-They further stress that "[g]enerally, legislation should grant oversight agencies the ability to investigate and pursue potential violations.
+- 134. According to the Guidelines, "monitoring can be undertaken by a variety of different bodies and may include an internal independent auditing of party accounts by certified experts or a single public supervision body with a clear mandate, appropriate authority and adequate resources."194 They further stress that "[g]enerally, legislation should grant oversight agencies the ability to investigate and pursue potential violations.
 Without such investigative powers, agencies are unlikely to have the ability to effectively implement their mandate.
-Adequate financing and resources are also necessary to ensure the proper functioning and operation of the oversight body."
-Similarly, the Committee of Ministers Recommendation' Rec2003 (4) requires that: "independent monitoring should include supervision over the accounts of political parties and the expenses involved in election campaigns as well as their presentation and publication."
-158 Article 16 of the Law establishes that "States should require the infringement of rules concerning the funding of political parties and electoral campaigns to be subject to proportionate, effective and dissuasive sanctions."
-When determining sanctions, all violations should uniformly incur proportionate, effective, and dissuasive penalties159 with the proposed sanctions/fines being designed in a way to ensure their proportionality with the seriousness of a violation, for instance considering the frequency/recidivism, size/scale, mitigating circumstances or not, etc. - 108.
-While the GEC is the oversight body responsible for supervising political party financing, the State Audit Office (hereinafter "SAO") oversees campaign finance.
+Adequate financing and resources are also necessary to ensure the proper functioning and operation of the oversight body."195 Similarly, the Committee of Ministers Recommendation' Rec2003 (4) requires that: "independent monitoring should include supervision over the accounts of political parties and the expenses involved in election campaigns as well as their presentation and publication."196 Article 16 of the Recommendation establishes that "States should require the infringement of rules concerning the funding of political parties and electoral campaigns to be subject to proportionate, effective and dissuasive sanctions," When determining sanctions, all violations should uniformly incur proportionate, effective, and dissuasive penalties197 with the proposed sanctions/fines being designed in a way to ensure their proportionality with the seriousness of a violation, for instance considering the frequency/recidivism, size/scale, mitigating circumstances or not, etc. - 135.
+While the GEC is the oversight body responsible for supervising political party financing, the NAO oversees campaign finance.
 At the end of the review process of the financial reports, the GEC issues a conclusion on whether there are any errors or discrepancies in the report and, if there are, whether there is an inconsistency in the financing provided to the party (Article 39.2).
 In case of inaccuracies identified by the GEC, the party has 5 working days to correct them.
-Financial reports of parties that have received public funding (Article 39.5) are then submitted to the SAO, which has until 5 April to issue its conclusions.
-While the deadline for the SAO to review these reports has been prolonged, it is unclear why only the financial reports of political parties eligible for state funding are submitted to the SAO for review (see para 101 of the Joint Opinion).
-It appears that both the GEC and the SAO are required to issue conclusions on the reports submitted.
-However, it is unclear how coordination between these two
+Financial reports of parties that have received public funding (Article 39.5) are then submitted to the NAO, which has until 5 April to issue its conclusions.
+While the deadline for the SAO to review these reports has been prolonged, it is unclear why only the financial reports of political parties eligible for state funding are submitted to the NAO for review (see para 101 of the Joint Opinion).
+It appears that both the GEC and the NAO are required to issue conclusions on the reports submitted.
+However, it is unclear how coordination between these two institutions works in practice, particularly regarding information-sharing and access to databases.
+In general, consideration could be given to centralizing oversight functions within one body with strengthened capabilities to detect and address illegal sources of funding, ensuring greater transparency and accountability in political finance operations.
+This would ultimately uphold the integrity of electoral processes and enhance public trust

-156 See ODIHR-Venice Commission, Guidelines on Political Party Regulation, para.
+194 See ODIHR-Venice Commission, Guidelines on Political Party Regulation, para.
 276.

-157 Ibid, para.
+195 Ibid, para.
 278.

-158 See the CoE Committee of Ministers' Recommendation Rec2003(4).
+196 See the CoE Committee of Ministers' Recommendation Rec2003(4).

-159 See also ODIHR-Venice Commission, Guidelines on Political Party Regulation, para.
+197 See also ODIHR-Venice Commission, Guidelines on Political Party Regulation, para.
 272, which requires that sanctions should be applied against political parties found to be in violation of relevant laws and regulations and should be dissuasive in nature.
 Moreover, in addition to being enforceable, sanctions must at all times be objective, effective, and proportionate to the specific violation.
 See also ODIHR Opinion on Laws Regulating the Funding of Political Parties in Spain (30 October 2017), para.
 67.